 The following information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.

-For details of what to expect where individual pupils are self-isolating, please see the final section of this page on the last drop down page.
+For details of what to expect when individual pupils are self-isolating, please see the final section of this page on the last drop down page.